 Everyone wants to save on their energy bills.
-It’s quite easy to reduce your utility or power bills There are couple of ways to conserve electricity and gas whilst cooking meals and baking muffins or biscuits at home
+It’s quite easy to reduce your utility or power bills There are a couple of ways to conserve electricity and gas whilst cooking meals and baking muffins or biscuits at home

 Cooking is one of the household activities which uses a higher percentage of Fuel accounting to 4% of the average energy bill